Ukraine-Russia row over Crimea spreads to U.N. nuclear agency

 The IAEA regularly visits civilian nuclear installations around the world to ensure there is no diversion of atomic material for military purposes.

-As part of this program, most of its 162 member states have so-called safeguards agreements with the IAEA, as well as related accords governing its inspections.
+As part of this programme, most of its 162 member states have so-called safeguards agreements with the IAEA, as well as related accords governing its inspections.

 The IAEA is monitoring 31 nuclear-related facilities in Ukraine, IAEA Director General Yukiya Amano said this month.